ReeceRenninger/lab09-PartnerProject/README.md

 ### Problem Domain

 Create a fully functioning API auth server with CRUD functionality that utilizes bearer/basic auth.
+With all tasks in mind that need to be accomplished, we created a dungeon and dragons character / inventory creation management server.

 ### Links and Resources